Krishna-13-cyber/BluetoothJoystick-Blog/README.md

 # BluetoothJoystick-Blog
-This is the blog about our Eklavya Mentorship Project, Bluetooth Joystick.A wireless joystick with ESP-32 microcontroller and Dual Axis Joystick Module using the Bluetooth connectivity.
+This is a blog about our Eklavya Mentorship Project, Bluetooth Joystick.A wireless joystick with ESP-32 microcontroller and Dual Axis Joystick Module using the Bluetooth connectivity.

 <!-- ABOUT THE PROJECT -->
 ## About The Project